 All CSU students must demonstrate competence in writing as a requirement for all advanced degrees and credentials.
-Graduate students are considered to meet the GWAR if they:
+Graduate students are considered to meet the GWAR if they complete POLS 5700 Public Administration as a Field of Practice with a grade of C or higher in their first semester.